Godblessthecode/borrowiq/README.md

 **Dataset**: LendingClub Loan Data (2016–2020)

 ## 🚀 Project Overview
-CredIQ is a machine learning project that predicts loan default probability using consumer loan data.
+BorrowIQ is a machine learning project that predicts loan default probability using consumer loan data.
 It combines financial domain expertise with data science techniques and delivers insights through an interactive Streamlit dashboard.

 ## 🔍 Objectives
 - Predict loan default using borrower features